Leeoku/Movie-Reminder/README.md

 Built to grab the videos shown today via TMC.com for recording.
 The movies are then compared to the clean list of movies returning a final list of movies to record.
 This is hosted on Amazon AWS using CRON to run main.py daily and notifies the user via email.

 ### Sample image:
-An example of what the use
+An example of what the email the user receives everyday.
 ![Alt text](/movie-reminder-sample.png "Sample Image")

 ## Quickstart